UffizziCloud/docs/docs/set-up-previews.md

 ![Screenshot](assets/images/compose-one.png)
 After adding the repo, branch, and path, select the **VALIDATE & SAVE** button.
 Uffizzi will confirm if your file is valid or will provide error messaging that indicates what needs to be addressed.
 ![Screenshot](assets/images/add-compose.png)
-If you want `uffizzi_app` to recognize changes to your `docker-compose.uffizzi.yml` check the Box for "Auto-deploy updates".
+`Uffizzi_app` will recognize changes to your `docker-compose.uffizzi.yml` via webhook.
+Changes made will impact future preview deployments but will not impact existing preview deployments.

 Once you've added your compose file, return to the project's **Overview** page.